In this article we cover the signs and symptoms of PCOS and the correct way to diagnose PCOS.

 How is PCOS diagnosed?

-- Polycystic ovaries on an ultrasound scan
+- Polycystic ovaries, as seen on an ultrasound.

 Related article: The four types of PCOS.